-This medicine contains the active ingredient irbesartan.
+This medicine contains the active ingredients irbesartan and hydrochlorothiazide.
+Both medicines reduce blood pressure in different ways.

 Irbesartan belongs to a group of medicines known as angiotensin-II receptor antagonists.
 Angiotensin II is a substance produced in the body that causes blood vessels to narrow.

-Irbesartan Sandoz blocks angiotensin-II and therefore widens your blood vessels, making it easier for your heart to pump blood throughout your body.
+Irbesartan blocks angiotensin-II and therefore relaxes your blood vessels.
 This helps to lower your blood pressure.